How to Learn Turkish: 6 Effective Ways to Learn Turkish Quickly

 There are many ways to learn Turkish at home on your own, such as using a language app or textbook.
 One popular way is to take an online course.
 It’s a guided and structured way to learn the language and they usually focus on all important language skills like reading, writing, listening, and speaking.
 You can also take online classes with a Turkish teacher or find a high-quality textbook on Amazon.

 Turkish is generally considered difficult for English speakers to learn because of the significant differences between the two languages.
 But this doesn’t mean that it’s impossible.
-Using the right study tools and having a learning routine in place will help you to quickly become conversational in Turkish.
+Using the right study tools and having a learning routine in place will help you quickly become conversational in Turkish.

 There are many ways to learn Turkish, such as an online course or textbook, but if you want to reach fluency, you will probably need to interact with native Turkish speakers.
-There are tons of Turkish tutors that teach their language online.
+There are tons of Turkish tutors who teach their language online.
 You can find one on platforms like italki or Preply and take classes from the comfort of your home.
-You can also use a free app like Tandem or HelloTalk to find a language exchange partner that speaks Turkish.
+You can also use a free app like Tandem or HelloTalk to find a language exchange partner who speaks Turkish.

-One of the most popular ways to learn Turkish for free is to use a language app like Duolingo that offers its entire Turkish course for free.
+One of the most popular ways to learn Turkish for free is to use a language app like Duolingo which offers its entire Turkish course for free.
 Other apps, such as TurkishClass101 and Drops offer some of their content for free.
 You can also watch YouTube videos or listen to Turkish podcasts completely free.